 Geekedu also offers a free trial class.
-This 60-minute class will introduce kids to coding.
-It is a private session with one of our qualified instructors who will build a learning plan for your child.
-Your instructor will be a professional who studied at a top university, or who worked in a big tech company.
-This class costs nothing and you are not required to buy.
-It's a great way to try out online coding classes without any commitment.
+This 60-minute class introduces kids to coding.
+It is a private session with one of our qualified instructors who will build a personalized learning plan for your child.
+Your instructor is a professional who has studied at a top university or an industry expert who has worked at a noteworthy tech company.
+It's a great way to try out online coding classes without any commitment!

 Full Coding Curriculum